boggydigital/coost/README.md

 # coost

-coost is a persistent cookie storage module that simplifies storing and recreating cookie jar between app sessions. coost requires minimal configuration and supports (manual) importing existing session cookies from the browser.
+coost is a persistent cookie storage module that simplifies storing and recreating cookie jar between app sessions. coost requires minimal configuration and supports (manual) importing existing session cookies from a browser.

 ## Using coost